kosmokato/bad-dicom/README.md

 2. As a PE: open it with *CMD.exe* or rename it to *'DoomDicom.exe'*
 3. With the script loader.py from this tool (not released yet).

-DoomDicom.dcm was made with my tool BAD-DICOM, that will be released in the future.
-Stay in tune for new changes!
+DoomDicom.dcm was made with my tool BAD-DICOM, but at the end *I'm not releasing it*, for ethical concerns.

+In a few days I'll upload the whole capstone report from my college.

+Please enjoy the detection rules, feedback would be appreciated!